shuoshushuo/shuoshushuo.github.io/content/people/_index.md

 layout: "list"
 ---

-We are a dedicated team of individuals driven by a passion to unravel the mysteries of the brain and develop life-changing treatments for brain disorders.
+We are a dedicated team  driven by a passion to unravel the mysteries of the brain and develop life-changing treatments for brain disorders.
 <br/>
 Within our lab, we value respect, diversity, a collaborative spirit, and love.